Pantoprazole (as sodium sesquihydrate) delayed release tablets

-Do not store I-PANTOPRAZOLE or any other medicines in a bathroom or near a sink.
-Do not leave it in the car or on window sills.
+Do not store I-PANTOPRAZOLE or any other medicines in a bathroom, near a sink or window sills.
+Do not leave it in the car.
 Heat and dampness can destroy some medicines.

 Keep I-PANTOPRAZOLE where children cannot reach it.
-A locked cupboard at least one-and-a-half metres above the ground, is a good place to store medicines.
+A locked cupboard at least one-and- a-half metres (5 feet) above the ground, is a good place to store medicines.

-If your doctor tells you to stop taking I-PANTOPRAZOLE or the tablets have passed their expiry date, ask your pharmacist what to do with any tablets that are left over.
+If your doctor tells you to stop taking I-PANTOPRAZOLE or if the medicines have passed their expiry date, ask your pharmacist what to do with any tablets that are left over.

 What it looks like

-I-PANTOPRAZOLE is available as 20 mg and 40 mg tablets.
+I-PANTOPRAZOLE is available as 40 mg tablets.
 The tablets have an acid-resistant coating called an enteric coating.

-I-PANTOPRAZOLE 40 mg tablets are available in blister packs of 5 and 30 tablets.
+I-PANTOPRAZOLE 40 mg tablets are available in blister packs 30 tablets.